Guestlogix/mobile-take-home/README.md

 # Required dependencies:

 This project uses the Mapbox SDK to display a map and the route.
-As such it is necessary to integrate it using cocoapods.
-To do so navigate to the project folder and execute "pod install" in the command line to install this dependency.
+As such it is necessary to integrate it using Cocoapods.
+To do so navigate to the project directory and execute :
+$pod install
+in the command line to install this dependency.
 The project will not compile without this dependency.

 # Usage: